Olearia rani

 Olearia rani, or heketara as it is known in Māori is a common small forest tree of New Zealand.
 It grows in lowland forest throughout the North Island and in the northern half of the South Island.

-Olearia rani var. rani has a more northern range than Olearia rani var. colorata which is found in forests from the Coromandel south to the Buller River.
+Olearia rani var. rani has a more northern range than Olearia rani var. colorata which is found in forests from the Coromandel Peninsula south to the Buller River.

 Its leaves have white undersides and prominent veins.
-During the spring the tree produces clusters of small white flowers.
+During spring the tree produces clusters of small white flowers.